 Eric R. Day, Virginia Polytechnic Institute and State University, www.insectimages.org

 Prevention & Control: Naturally occurring enemies of mites include various predator mites, lady beetles (ladybugs) and other insects.
 These predators will usually suppress mite populations.
 Since insecticide use kills beneficial predators as well as mites, insecticides should be avoided unless absolutely necessary.
 Overuse of insecticides can result in population explosions of mites by their natural predators.
-Miticides, labeled specifically for mite control, may be less harmful to beneficial insects, as are insecticidal soap and horticultural oil.
+However, insecticidal soap and horticultural oil sprays are less harmful to beneficial insects.
 Mites can be removed with a strong spray of water, when applied on a regular basis as needed.